NA-MIC/ProjectWeek/PW35_2021_Virtual/Projects/SpineSegmentation/README.md

 7. **Next Steps:** Improve segmentations for the remaining annotated spines and use in MONAILabel.
 8. **Next Steps:** identify any other collaborators interested to continue working on this project; eventually expanding to include nearby muscle and disks

+### Complete protocol for semi-automatic spine segmentation

+This protocol can be used to quickly and accurately segmentat the spine (each vertebra in a separate segment; no internal holes), which can be used as training data for deep learning based segmentation:
+- Define a bone threshold using Threshold effect and use that as a mask (do not Apply the threshold).
+Choose a threshold value that only selects bones, not soft tissues.
+Cancellous bone inside the vertebrae will be missed, but those holes will be filled in a later step.
+- Paint a seed in each vertebra with a different color in a sagittal slice.
+Paint seed in an axial slice for one of the vertebrae.
+- Use "Grow from seeds effect" to segment the entire spine automatically.
+Adjust seeds as needed, then finalize the segmentation by clicking Apply.
+- Fill holes inside the vertebrae by copy-pasting [this script](https://gist.github.com/lassoan/0f45db8bae792ea19ccad36ceefbf52d) into the Python console.

 ## Illustrations

 <!-- Add pictures and links to videos that demonstrate what has been accomplished.